yaikobzeray/dev-journal/activity_log.md

 Watched a talk on distributed systems fundamentals.
 CAP theorem explained clearly.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Monday, 29 January 2024 — Entry 5

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*